hangyas/useless-lib/README.md

 ## Compression

  - [01-burrows-wheeler-transform](01-burrows-wheeler-transform) - rearranges a character string into runs of similar characters, used in bzip2 and DNA compression
+ - [03-wavelet-tree](03-wavelet-tree) -  succinct data structure to store strings in compressed space, using `rank` and `select` methods.
+Information about a given range can be extracted as well.

 ## Search trees